Overview and Introduction

 Prospective applicants should plan to apply the year before their intended date of study.

-- Age: At least 18, but not yet 24 years of age.
+- Age: At least 18, but not yet 25 years of age.
 (Applicants must still be 23 on October 1st of the year of application.)
+Can be 28 years old if the first undergraduate degree was earned within the last 2 years.
 Recent U-M alumni should apply through ONSF for nomination and institutional endorsement.

 - Academics: Sufficiently advanced academically to assure completion of a bachelor’s degree before October 1st in the year following election.
 The scholarship cannot be deferred.